joy-dx/struct-to-docs/README.md

 A mini app designed to automatically generate documentation from Go code.
 This app uses ast to crawl through a file system path generating a knowledge map of structs and then outputs to stdout including information about embedded / linked structs

+**NOTE** This project was very low priority so, after initial implementation, AI was used to program most of the functionality with little attention paid to quality.
+I apologize for any odd details but, welcome improvements!

 ## Options

 Struct to Docs has some flags available to control and limit output